How to choose the right computer equipment for your business to increase your productivity and efficiency without it costing the earth.

 Security and anti-virus software identifies these threats by comparing files on your computer to the electronic 'signatures' of known viruses.

-You need a robust security plan, IT policies, good staff training and a backup system to guard against data loss and theft.
+To ensure total protection, your business needs a robust security plan, IT policies, good staff training and a backup system to guard against data loss and theft.

 Types of security software

-It's usually easiest to get a package offering all these functions in one.
 There are two main types of software:

 There are a few decent free packages available, such as those from AVG and Avast!.
-However, these may be light on features or only really suitable for home use.
+However, these may be light on features or only suitable for home use.